Implan-Group/api/impact/readme.md

 - `GET {{api_domain}}api/v1/deflators/:aggregationSchemeId/:dataSetId/:deflatorType`

+---
-## Results Totals (GET)
+## Result Totals
-To provide an asynchronous environment, IMPLAN has developed an endpoint that you can call to return the final results when the analysis run has been completed.
+- To provide an asynchronous environment, IMPLAN has developed an endpoint that you can call to return the final results when the analysis run has been completed.
 #### Parameters
 * Bearer Token
 * User Email Address
 * Analysis Run Id (Obtained from Impact Analysis Endpoint)
+* Dollar Year (Optional) - Overrides the Dollar Year only for Results
 #### Response
 The API response when the impact analysis is complete will provide Direct, Indirect, and Induced estimates for the following outputs:
 * Total Output